stickyvalentine/block_moodle_support/README.md

-This is a Moodle plug-in that creates a basic html block that lists information that is available to students.
-HTML content can be updated in block_student_services.php
+This is a Moodle plug-in that creates a basic html block that lists WOU Moodle Support contact information as well as displaying a Moodle Support chat window

 Ben Hays - haysb@wou.edu